rejmank/blog/content/articles/aws/Roles.md

 draft = false
 +++
 ## Roles
-Role is a special kind of a policy.
-It states what principal with such role can do and also **who can assume this role**, this is called **trust policy**.
-It is used for giving short term access.
-Using roles, users from different AWS accounts can be given access to resources.
+A role is a special kind of policy.
+It states what the principal can do with such a role and also **who can take that role**, this is called **trust policy**.
+It is used to grant short-term access.
+Roles can be used to give users from different AWS accounts access to resources.

 - [IAM]({{< ref "./iam" >}})
 - [Attribute and Role based control]({{< ref "./attribute-and-role-bc" >}})